mosip/documentation/docs/Master-Data-Services-Functionality.md

 4. Responds to the source with all the Location Hierarchy Data based on the Location Code
 1. In case of Exceptions, system triggers relevant error messages.

-### F. Fetch the Location Hierarchy Data for the bottom next hierarchy based on a Location Code and a Language Code
+#### Fetch the Location Hierarchy Data for the bottom next hierarchy based on a Location Code and a Language Code

 Upon receiving a request to fetch all the Location Hierarchy Data with input parameters (Location Code and Language Code), the system fetches the Location Hierarchy Data for the next hierarchy level.
 The following steps are performed by the system:

 1. Validates if the request contains the following input parameters